virtuocity/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 + Server monitoring: getting data about your virtual or physical server and making sure they are not overloaded (could be CPU, memory, disk or network overload)

 A *web stack* is the collection of software used for web development that incorporates, at a minimum, an operating system (OS), a programming language, database software and a web server.
+## Web Server
+### What is a web server?
+The term web server can refer to hardware or software, or both of them working together.

+1. On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
+A web server connects to the Internet and supports physical data interchange with other devices connected to the web.

+2. On the software side, a web server includes several parts that control how web users access hosted files.
+At a minimum, this is an HTTP server.
+An HTTP server is software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
+An HTTP server can be accessed through the domain names of the websites it stores, and it delivers the content of these hosted websites to the end user's device.

+At the most basic level, whenever a browser needs a file that is hosted on a web server, the browser requests the file via HTTP.
+When the request reaches the correct (hardware) web server, the (software) HTTP server accepts the request, finds the requested document, and sends it back to the browser, also through HTTP.
+(If the server doesn't find the requested document, it returns a 404 response instead.)

+### What is a server?
+In computing, a server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
+This architecture is called the client–server model.
+Servers can provide various functionalities, often called "services", such as sharing data or resources among multiple clients, or performing computation for a client.
+A single server can serve multiple clients, and a single client can use multiple servers.
+A client process may run on the same device or may connect over a network to a server on a different device.Typical servers are database servers, file servers, mail servers, print servers, web servers, game servers, and application servers.

+Strictly speaking, the term server refers to a computer program or process (running program).
+Through metonymy, it refers to a device used for (or a device dedicated to) running one or several server programs.
+On a network, such a device is called a host.

 ## Links
 + [DNS](https://intranet.alxswe.com/concepts/12)